ExoticGamerrrYT/adobe-leftovers-remover/README.md

 This repository contains a set of tools to help remove leftover Adobe software components, directories, and registry entries from your system after uninstallation.

+> **COMMUNITY HELP NEEDED**: We're looking for contributions!
+If you know of any paths or registry keys created by Adobe software that aren't already covered by this tool, please submit them through GitHub issues or pull requests.

+## How to contribute with paths or registry keys created by Adobe software

+1. Open a new issue on the GitHub repository
+2. Provide the paths or registry keys you've discovered
+3. Include information about which Adobe software created them

 ## Project Structure

 This repository contains multiple projects, each with its own specific purpose: